 Quick-Step flooring comes from the same company that makes Pergo, the world's best-known brand of laminate flooring, and the company also licenses its manufacturing process to many other major manufacturers.
 It should come as no surprise, then, that Quick-Step flooring is really no different than other types of click-and-lock laminate flooring.
 Other than the historical distinction of being the first brand, Quick-Step isn't much different from other laminate flooring sold under top-tier brand names.
 Quick-Step flooring is said to have a few advantages, though these are not necessarily unique to this brand.

-- Several of Quick-Step's product lines extra-long, extra-side planks, some up to 90 inches and 9 inches in width, rather than the standard 48-inch planks.
+- Several of Quick-Step's product lines include extra-long, extra-side planks, some up to 90 inches and 9 inches in width, rather than the standard 48-inch planks.
 The advantage here is that installation can use fewer seams, especially the end-plank seams, which sometimes do not grip as tightly as side-plank seams.
 Seams, in general, are not favorable in any type of flooring and can be particularly tricky with laminate flooring.
 The longer, wider planks of some Quick-Step product lines means fewer seams.

 - Also, laminate flooring can build up static electricity—an uncomfortable shock on those winter mornings.
 Quick-Step has an anti-static treatment that claims to control the static.
 Or, you can make use of other measures that reduce laminate flooring static.